twitch0001/granitepy/README.md

 # Installing

-The library isn't on PyPi yet so installing it will require git
+The library is on Pypi and is installed with `pip install granitepy` but a more updated version is on github and can be installed with git

 `pip install git+https://github.com/twitch0001/granitepy`